Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

-The issue of computer-mediated communication and emotion-sharing has been long-discussed in the HCI and CSCW literature.
-In recent years, increasingly more advanced technologies are being developed to facilitate civil engagement and communication in online systems.
+The issue of computer-mediated communication and emotion-sharing has been long discussed in the HCI and CSCW literature.
+In recent years, increasingly more advanced technologies have been developed to facilitate civic engagement and communication in online systems.
 For example, Kriplean et al. built a platform, ConsiderIt, to support reflective interpersonal deliberation \cite{kriplean2012}.
-REASON (Rapid Evidence Aggregation Supporting Optimal Negotiation) is a Java applet developed to improve information pooling and arrive at consensus decision \cite{introne2008adaptive}.
+REASON (Rapid Evidence Aggregation Supporting Optimal Negotiation) is a Java applet developed to improve information pooling and arrive at consensus decisions \cite{introne2008adaptive}.
 Many researchers have attempted to model human-like characteristics and emotional awareness in chatbots \cite{adikari2019cognitive,spring2019empathic}.

-In the context of restorative justice approach, Hughes has developed a tool, Keeper, for implementing online restorative justice circles \cite{hughes2020keeper}.
+In the context of the restorative justice approach, Hughes has developed a tool, Keeper, for implementing online restorative justice circles \cite{hughes2020keeper}.
 Such existing systems can be leveraged to develop advanced tools that facilitate emotion-sharing and communication in online restorative justice processes.
+Online platforms such as Overwatch and Discord could add such tools to improve emotional sharing and communication, necessary conditions for implementing restorative justice.